 - Anticipated date of graduation (month, day, year)

 What is a final, official high school transcript?

 Before their arrival at Cedarville, students must submit a final, official high school transcript.
 To consider a transcript final and official, Cedarville requires the following:

 - A full month/day/year graduation date (NOT Exit Date, Leave Date, or Withdraw Date)

 - An official school seal and/or an original, handwritten signature

 - Four full years of courses, grades, and credits

 While electronic transcripts verified through a service such as Docufide/Parchment or eSCRIP-SAFE are official, transcripts sent as an attachment to an email or uploaded directly to the application file, unfortunately, do not meet the requirements for an official transcript.
 We cannot accept a transcript that is prepared and sent before graduation.

 Where should I mail my transcript?

-Send your transcript to Admissions, Cedarville University, 251 N. Main St., Cedarville, OH 45314 or email unofficial transcripts to firstname.lastname@example.org.
+Mail your official transcript to Admissions, Cedarville University, 251 N. Main St., Cedarville, OH 45314 or email unofficial transcripts to firstname.lastname@example.org.
 You can also upload unofficial transcripts on your applicant status page at cedarville.edu/checkstatus.